endj/Actor-Model-Framework-Java-16/README.md

 * Mechanism for keeping track of spawn hierarchies and bubbling notifications up the tree

 ## End Goal
-Framework should be able to distribute a task over several processes or servers.
-Actors spawned in one node should be distributed across all nodes of the cluster.
-Loosing one node/actor should not spin up a new one by the node supervisor or by cluster supervisor quorum.
+Spawning an actor can be done from any node in the cluster and actors are spread evenly.
+If an actor dies, a supervisor on some node should be notified.
+Messages are automatically routed to the correct node and correct actor

 ![alt text](Overview.png "Title")